High Speed 2: Wales' classification

 In 2020, trains between north Wales and London take roughly 3 hours and 45 minutes, with HS2 set to decrease the travel time between Crewe and London by thirty minutes.
-However, with no confirmed services directly between Euston and north Wales, passengers could be required to change at Crewe, and use the North Wales Main Line between Crewe and Holyhead, where any improvements have failed to receive funding.
+However, with no confirmed services directly between Euston and North Wales, passengers could be required to change at Crewe, and use the North Wales Main Line between Crewe and Holyhead, where improvements have failed to receive funding.

 The DfT study estimated that the South Wales economy could lose up to £200 million per year, due to the region's "inferior transport infrastructure".
-The same study highlighted that north Wales could benefit from faster journey times and a potential boost for the region's economy, with the DfT forecasting a benefit of £50 million from HS2, although with a potential £150 million negative economic impact to Wales overall.
-First Minister of Wales Mark Drakeford described in a letter to Prime Minister Boris Johnson that Wales' railway system has been "systematically neglected" and that HS2's funding further contributes to it.
-HS2 has increased calls for Wales' rail infrastructure to be fully devolved, as it is in Scotland.
+The same study highlighted that North Wales could benefit from faster journey times and a potential boost for the region's economy, with the DfT forecasting a benefit of £50 million from HS2, although with a potential £150 million negative economic impact to Wales overall.
+Drakeford wrote in a letter to Prime Minister Boris Johnson that Wales' railway system has been "systematically neglected" and that HS2's funding further contributed to it.
+In 2021, there were calls for Wales' rail infrastructure to be fully devolved, as it is in Scotland.

-In July 2021 the Welsh Affairs Committee advised that HS2 should be reclassified as an "England only" project, allowing Wales to be entitled to its Barnett Formula, in line with Scotland and Northern Ireland; but the committee also called for the establishment of a "Wales Rail Board" instead of devolving rail infrastructure to Wales, and for the upgrading of the North Wales Main Line.
+In July 2021, the Welsh Affairs Committee advised that HS2 should be reclassified as an "England only" project, allowing Wales to be entitled to its Barnett formula, in line with Scotland and Northern Ireland; but the committee also called for the establishment of a "Wales Rail Board" instead of devolving rail infrastructure to Wales, and for the upgrading of the North Wales Main Line.